FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY-Professions

 \subsection{Ethical Considerations and Risks}

 \textbf{Synthetic images are not people.} Demographic labels describe \emph{intended} depictions in generated images; they must not be conflated with real identities. \textbf{Stereotype risk.} Some attribute--profession combinations may mirror societal stereotypes.
-We encourage reporting performance disaggregated by \emph{both} profession and demographic attribute, and avoiding aggregate-only metrics. \textbf{Religious and cultural sensitivity.} Labels rely on visible symbols or textual cues, which can be reductionist.
-Downstream use should avoid normative claims about any group.
+We encourage reporting performance disaggregated by \emph{both} profession and demographic attribute, and avoiding aggregate-only metrics. \textbf{Context sensitivity.} Broader contextual descriptors used during prompt construction are reductive and should not be interpreted as validated social identity labels.